 In this topic's suggested lesson plan students are introduced to the differences between weather and climate, through discussion, video and a sorting activity.
 This is followed by an explanation about how and why climate change is happening.
 Finally students can play a Squawk Squad version of ‘octopus’ to see how emissions can trap the sun’s heat close to earth.

+Call-to-Action: What’s my carbon footprint?
 This is a printable activity that involves kids coloring a foot outline based on their energy choices, no devices needed.

 Remember - feel free to give us direct feedback by commenting directly on the lesson plans themselves!